 Our Coalition Groups are facilitated by trained volunteers (Muses) who meet weekly with elementary and middle school girls and nonbinary youth to create a coalition of youth allies.
 The groups discuss media literacy, gender stereotypes and how to proactively change the culture around them through social action projects.
-Coalition Group participants are self-identifying girls and nonbinary youth from schools in the greater Waterville area.
+Coalition Group participants are self-identifying girls and nonbinary youth from schools in the greater Bangor, Waterville, and Mount Desert regions.
 Groups generally meet in their schools during lunch, recess, or occasionally before instruction begins for the day.

 Self-identifying girls and nonbinary youth need a safe space where they can: relax, be uniquely themselves, and speak their thoughts and feelings; experience supportive connections with other youth and with adult Muses; discuss and share common views and goals; feel less alone; discuss and validate a range of feelings, desires, anxieties, and concerns; think critically about stereotypes, unfairness, and hurt; and experience the power of coalition by crossing clique or peer group lines.*